ddcovery/spheres_collision/README.md

 End
 ```

 Upps, this generates 2 pairs of spheres for each intersection.
-Lets correct this
+Let's correct it this way

 ```pascal
 Var intersected := []